kik-kik/Erlang/erlang_notes.md

   my_list:sum([1, 2, 3, 4, 5]). % <- _module_name:function_name(arguments)._
 ```

+### Built-in functions (aka __BIFs__)
+- BIFs are usually functions that could not be implemented in pure Erlang, and hence are defined in C.
+- Some BIFs which could have been implemented in erlang were still implemented in C to provide more speed to common operations. `length(List)` is one example.

 ### Higher-order functions (aka __funs__)
 - Functions that return functions or take other functions as an argument.
 - Functions that manipulate functions.